 There is a listing of employers and internship position descriptions that you will have access to via our on-line internship management system, Place Pro, after your resume is approved on your Place Pro account.
 If you are interested in a position, you click the "apply" box.
 The CHSS Director of Career Services then screens your resume against the position requirements to see if you are a good match for what the employer is looking for.
 If so, your resume is forwarded to the employer who makes the ultimate decision.

 Yes, but in order to receive credit, the internship must be approved by the English Department.
 You also must go through the process above to enroll in a Coop English course.

 If you have found an internship online or through connections you might have, the employer will have to write a letter detailing the duties and tasks you will be responsible for during the internship and must complete a Student Developed Position form.
-An English Department Coop advisor, Dr. Rita Jacobs or Dr. Daniel Bronson will meet with you to discuss the internship.
+The English Department Coop advisor, Dr. Greg Waters, will meet with you to discuss the internship.
 We want to ensure that the position provides a true learning experience.

 6. Why should I take an internship?